drupalprojects/memcache/README.txt

 ## INSTALLATION ##

-To install, move memcache.inc to your DRUPAL/includes directory (where the other *.inc files live).

 The memcache.inc file is intended to be used instead of cache.inc, utilizing Drupal's pluggable cache system.
 To make this happen, you need to update
 $conf in settings.php to tell Drupal which cache_inc file to use:

  $conf = array(
+   // The path to wherever memcache.inc is.
+The easiest is to simply point it
+   // to the copy in your module's directory.
-   'cache_inc' => './includes/memcache.inc',
+   'cache_inc' => './sites/all/modules/memcache/memcache.inc',
  );

 ## SERVERS ##